-Unitholders will likely be subject to state and local taxes and return filing requirements in states where they do not live as a result of investing in our
+ETO Preferred Unitholders will likely be subject to state and local taxes and return filing requirements in states where they do not live as a result of investing in our ETO Preferred Units.

-In addition to federal income taxes, the Unitholders may be subject to other taxes, including state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we or our subsidiaries conduct business or own property now or in the future, even if they do not live in any of those jurisdictions.
+In addition to federal income taxes, the ETO Preferred Unitholders may be subject to other taxes, including state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we conduct business or own property now or in the future, even if they do not live in any of those jurisdictions.
+ETO Preferred Unitholders may be required to file state and local income tax returns and pay state and local income taxes in some or all of the jurisdictions.
 We currently own property or conduct business in many states, most of which impose an income tax on individuals, corporations and other entities.
 As we make acquisitions or expand our business, we may control assets or conduct business in additional states that impose a personal or corporate income tax.
-Unitholders may be required to file state and local income tax returns and pay state and local income taxes in some or all of the jurisdictions.
-Further, Unitholders may be subject to penalties for failure to comply with those requirements.
-It is the responsibility of each Unitholder to file all federal, state and local tax returns.
+Further, ETO Preferred Unitholders may be subject to penalties for failure to comply with those requirements.
+It is the responsibility of each ETO Preferred Unitholder to file all federal, state and local tax returns.